 **MISSING TRANSCRIPT DEADLINES CAN RESULT IN AN INCOMPLETE APPLICATION AND DENIAL.

-Students in this program are notified in May via email and/or regular mail.
+Students in this program are notified of their admission status via email by late April.

 Notify NURSING Admissions at email@example.com within 15 calendar days of receipt of the notification.
 Write a thorough explanation why you believe an error occurred.
 Provide written documentation to support your claim upon request.